deviodigital/delivery-drivers-for-woocommerce/README.txt

 Give your drivers the ability to view their assigned orders, mark an order as `out for delivery` and `complete` after the order has been delivered.

 With these capabilities passed along to your drivers, you now have additional time free to manage other areas of your business.

+## For any mobile workforce

+Below are a few examples of delivery services that can benefit from the Delivery Drivers for WooCommerce plugin.

+* Cannabis
+* Flowers
+* Health & Beauty
+* Mobile Massage
+* Alcohol Delivery
+* Restaurant
+* Grocery Stores
+* Healthcare
+* Cleaning
+* Laundry
+* ... and more!

 == Installation ==